T3 Technion Technology Transfer: Overview

-As of 2011, 424 patents were granted to Technion innovations, with 845 patents pending.
-T3's partners include incubators, entrepreneurs, private investors, venture capitalists and angel groups.
-It also conducts strategic partnerships with multinational companies such as Microsoft, IBM, Intel, Philips, Johnson & Johnson, Coca-Cola, and others.

-The name T3 was taken to represent the three 'Ts' in Technion Technology Transfer, and to indicate that scientific breakthrough is taken to another dimension (cubed) when developed and applied as solutions in the real world.
+The name T3 was taken to represent the three 'T's' in the name Technion Technology Transfer, and to indicate that scientific breakthrough is taken to another dimension (cubed) when developed and applied as solutions in the real world.

 Since 2005, the unit has been managed by Benjamin Soffer, a lawyer who has served on the board of directors of companies including Genegraft, SLP Ltd, Regentis Biomaterials, EORD, Guide-X and Slender Medical.
 Soffer was special advisor to Israel's Chief Scientist at the Israeli Ministry of Industry and Trade.

 Commercialization strategies

 T3's strategy is to escort Technion technologies from the initial point of discovery, through the process of development and licensing, to the formation of ventures with industry.
 Commercialization strategies are tailored to the requirements of each venture, in order to enhance the market value and performance of Technion discoveries and increase their success in the global marketplace.
 This includes: